-Your credit limit is the absolute maximum amount that your card issuer will let you borrow using your credit card.
+Your credit limit is the absolute maximum amount that your credit card issuer will let you borrow while using your credit card or line of credit.

-Each time you buy something, the amount of the purchase is added to your credit card balance.
-To know how much you have left to spend, simply subtract your balance from your credit limit to figure out how much more you can spend using the card.
-When you make a payment, your balance goes down, and the amount you can spend increases by that payment amount.
+Each time you buy something, your purchase amount is added to your credit card balance.
+To know how much you have left to spend, simply subtract your balance from your credit limit.
+When you make a payment, your balance goes down, and the amount you can spend increases.

-According to Boston Federal Reserve data, more than 70% of Americans have credit cards, but some people may never think about their credit limit.
 If you’re wondering what your credit card’s limit is, you can usually find it by logging into your credit card account.
-With many issuers, you can also see this information on your credit card statement.
+Many issuers provide this info on your online dashboard and on your credit card statement.

 Your credit cards’ limits are important for a few reasons.
 Higher credit limits offer you more flexibility when it comes to using your card.
 But they could also make it easier to overspend and wind up in debt.
-How much of your limit you use can also have an effect on your credit scores.
+Additionally, how much of your limit you use can also have an effect on your credit scores.

 Let’s explore how credit limits are set, why they’re important, how they affect your credit scores and what you can do to improve your overall credit health with your credit limits.